 - labour-related claims, limited to 150 monthly minimum wages per creditor, and occupational health claims;

 - secured claims (ie, claims secured by a mortgage or pledge) up to the limit of the value of the collateral;

 - tax claims, regardless of their nature and date on which they arose, except for tax fines;

-- special privileged claims, including claims held by micro-enterprises and small-sized enterprises;
+- special privileged claims, including claims held by micro and small enterprises;

 - general privileged claims;